School Science Lessons

 Cossinia, (Cossinia australiana), up to 7 m, with sparse crown and few branches, compound leaves, undersurface of leaflets, flowers and fruit are hairy, fruit is a dry 3-lobed brown capsule, brown to black seeds, endangered species, in rainforests, Australia, Sapindaceae

-Spiral ginger, (Costus malortieanus), stepladder plant, costus grass, Central America, Costaceae
+Spiral ginger , (Costus malortieanus), stepladder plant, costus grass, Central America, Costaceae

 Crepe ginger, (Costus speciosus) | Diosgenin | Asia, Costaceae

-Dyer's chamomile, (Cota tinctoria), golden marguerite, yellow chamomile, oxeye chamomile, Paris daisy, perennial bush, 30-60 cm, solitary flowers with bright yellow discs and rays, yellow dye from flowers with tin mordant, Europe, Asia, Asteraceae
+Dyer's chamomile, (Cota tinctoria), golden marguerite, dyer's chamomile, oxeye chamomile, Paris daisy, perennial bush, 30-60 cm, solitary flowers with bright yellow discs and rays, yellow dye from flowers with tin mordant, Europe, Asia, Asteraceae

 Dyer's Chamomile, Cota tinctoria, Mudbrick Herb Cottage.